niektb/sluisbrinkie-eurorack-published/Sluisbrinkie Kepler/README.md

 Be aware: the potmeters are fitted quite close together so big knobs won't fit.
 For reference, the knobs used on the photo above are Black Small Unskirted Intellijel/Sifam Plastic Knobs which have a diameter of 11.5mm.

 ### A word about voltage levels.
 The voltage levels of this module are 0-5V, both in- and output.
 Negative CV Voltages will be clipped away.
-The Audio outputs are also DC-coupled
+The Audio outputs are also DC-coupled.